codenotary/immudb4net/Readme.md

 To build from source you need as prerequisites to clone a local copy of the git repo: <https://github.com/codenotary/immudb4net>
 and then to have installed on the build machine the dotnet 6.0 SDK.
 Then, from the terminal just run ```dotnet build``` .

-In order to successfully execute the integration tests with the command```dotnet test``` to have to install as prerequisites ```docker``` and also to start locally an ImmuDB instance on port 3322.
+In order to successfully execute the integration tests with the command```dotnet test``` you have to install as prerequisites ```docker``` and also to start locally an ImmuDB instance on port 3322.
 For example, you can run ImmuDB in docker as below:

 ``` bash
 docker run -d --name immudb -p 3322:3322 codenotary/immudb:latest